 Taken as a group, the Value Cards toolkit is designed specifically to achieve the following three \textbf{learning objectives}. \begin{itemize} \item Understand the technical definitions and trade-offs of performance metrics in machine learning, and apply them in real-world contexts. \item Understand the importance of considering diverse stakeholders' perspectives in the development and deployment of machine learning systems. \item Being able to communicate, negotiate, and synthesize the perspectives of diverse stakeholders when algorithmic decisions have consequential impacts. \end{itemize}

 First, as past literature \cite{saltz2019integrating} has pointed out, current ethics education in ML tend to separate the technical training from the ethical training, here we offer an integrated toolkit to help students understand the technical definitions and trade-offs of performance metrics, and apply them in real-world contexts.
-In doing so, it also has the potential to bridge the gap between model development and real-world application \cite{veale2018fairness}.
+In doing so, our approach has the potential to bridge the gap between model development and real-world application \cite{veale2018fairness}.

 Second, as Yang et al. \cite{yang2018grounding} point out that there is a tendency among practitioners who are not formally trained in ML to overly prioritize accuracy over other system criteria in model building -- ``many perceived percentage accuracy as a sole measure of performance, thus problematic models proceeded to deployment.''
-The Value Cards toolkit is designed to tackle this challenge by helping students better understand the significance of considering diverse stakeholders’ perspectives in the development and deployment of machine learning systems.
+The Value Cards toolkit is designed to tackle this challenge by educating students on the significance of considering diverse stakeholders’ perspectives in the development and deployment of ML systems.

-Third, past literature in HCI also suggests that there is a lack of communication skills among developers when facing design-related tasks, which might result in poorly designed system that can further disadvantage already-marginalized populations \cite{oleson2020computing}.
+Third, past literature in HCI also suggests that there is a lack of communication skills among developers when facing design-related tasks, which might result in poorly designed systems that can further disadvantage already-marginalized populations \cite{oleson2020computing}.
 The Value Cards toolkit also strives to enable computer science students to better communicate, negotiate, and synthesize the perspectives of diverse stakeholders when algorithmic decisions have consequential impacts.

-We next offer a ``proof of concept'' example by illustrating each component in the Value Cards toolkit in the context of recidivism prediction.
+We next offer a ``proof of concept'' example by illustrating each component in our toolkit in the context of recidivism prediction.